GraniteMask/Power-Electronics-Simulations/README.md

 # Power-Electronics-Simulations
 A brief repository of some of my simulations in the domain of Power Electronics.
 All Simulations are done using MATLAB and Simulink.

-***NOTE: You need have simulink, simscape and simscape electrical installed as add-ons before you can run the codes in your system***
+***NOTE: You need have simulink, simscape and simscape electrical installed as add-ons before you can run the codes in your system.***

 ## Questions -